xxsKyrreZLX/GasFrame/README.md

 ## 🛠️ Implementation Details

-- Developed a delegate-driven event system for real-time updates of attributes and UI
+- Developed a delegate-driven event system for real-time updates of attributes
 - Designed Execution Calculations in GAS to separate logic for damage and healing
 - Implemented vector math and AoE range checks for accurate skill targeting
 - Followed Unreal Engine best practices for clean C++ architecture and extensibility

-## 🚀 Getting Started

-### Prerequisites
-- Unreal Engine 5.0 or later
-- Visual Studio 2019/2022 (Windows) or Xcode (macOS)

 ### Installation
 1. Clone the repository: